AstraZeneca/runnable/docs/command-line.md

 Read more about different ways you can configure magnus runs here.

+!!! warning "Changed in v0.2"

+## Parameters file

+The yaml file containing the initial set of parameters that the application can access.
+Individual steps of the pipeline can still add/update parameters as required.

+Provided by ```-p```, ```--parameters-file``` option to magnus cli.

+Defaults to None, if nothing is provided.
+You can also pass parameters by environmental variables prefixed by ```MAGNUS_PRM_```

 ## Log level

 To control the logging level of magnus only.
 This does not affect your application logs what so ever.